DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-01-16-question-protocol-for-pilot.md

 Candidates can update their answers before (and 5 working days after) submitting their application.

+This question is required to [assess entry criteria](https://www.gov.uk/government/publications/initial-teacher-training-criteria/initial-teacher-training-itt-criteria-and-supporting-advice#c11-gcse-standard-equivalent):

+> All accredited ITT providers must ensure that all entrants have achieved a standard equivalent to a grade 4 (see note 2) in the GCSE examinations in English and mathematics.

-Providers also need further evidence of a breadth of achievement in English where applicants have achieved a GCSE grade 4 or above *in English literature only*.
+Providers should look for <q>further evidence of a breadth of achievement in English where applicants have achieved a GCSE grade 4 or above in English literature only</q>.
 We don’t currently make this distinction in the service.

 {{ appProtocol({
   title: "Qualification - type",